 Psychic ties are small connections that form between you and another person when you interact.
 They look like tiny threads, akin to webs of energy communication that form between us.
 They are created when you interact with someone else – this could be in person or at a distance.
 You can even form ties to people you watch on TV and those you read about in newspapers.

-These little psychic connections exists on the astral (or unconscious) level.
+These little psychic connections exist on the astral (or unconscious) level.
 This can lead to being hooked into another person’s emotions or thoughts, in a very subtle but impactful way.

 I recommend cutting these ties regularly.
 Here’s how to do this: